MikaSappi/xl2-report-builder/readme.md

-# SLM report generator for NTi XL2
+# Sound level report generator for NTi XL2

 This program is designed to convert the raw .txt data from an XL2 SL meter to a user-friendly pdf file.